 - The Sahara, or Saharan Region, stretches across the whole northern extent of West Africa formed by the Sahara Desert.
 It is an arid landscape with average annual rainfall between 0 to 150 mm per year.
 Vegetation is sparse or absent. - The Sahel, or Sahelian Region is a broad semiarid belt about 350 km wide.
-Average annual rainfall is between 150 and 600 mm, with a rainy season ranging from one to five months (June-October).
-It has a dry season of 8 to 9 months.
-Vegetation is of herbaceous types (steppe and short grass savanna) often mixed with woody plants. - The Sudan, or Sudanian Region lies immediately south of the Sahel.
-Average annual rainfall lies between 600 and 1,200 mm with one rainy season (May-October) and a dry season of 5 to 7 months.
-The vegetation domain is of the savanna (including open tree savannas, wooded savannas, open woodlands) - The Guinean Region lies immediately south of the Sudanian Region, with an average annual rainfall between 1,200 and 2,200 mm.
-It has two rainy seasons (April-July and September October).
-75% of the rain falls between April and July.
-The vegetation is seasonally wet-and-dry deciduous or semi-deciduous forest. - The Guineo-Congolian Region is the wettest in West Africa, with average annual rainfall between 2,200 and 5,000 mm.
-There are two rainy seasons (April July and September-October) or year-round rainfall with short drier periods between the rains.
+Average annual rainfall is between 8 to 9 months.
+Vegetation is of herbaceous types (steppe and short grass savanna) often mixed with woody - The Sudan, or Sudanian Region lies immediately south of the Sahel.
+Average annual rainfall lies between 600 is of the savanna (including open tree savannas, wooded savannas, open woodlands) - The Guinean Region lies immediately south of the Sudanian Region, with an average annual rainfall between - The Guineo-Congolian Region is the wettest in West Africa, with average annual rainfall between 2,200 and 5,000 mm.
+There are two rainy seasons (April - July and September-October) or year-round rainfall with short drier periods between the rains.

-1.2 Topography, Geology and Soils
+Topography, Geology and Soils 1.2

-The most common soils in the sub-humid zone are Ferralsols and Lixisols but Acrisols, Arenosols and Nitosols also 6. occur.
+The most common soils in the sub-humid zone are Ferralsols and Lixisols but Acrisols, Arenosols and Nitosols also occur.
 Acrisols are found in southern Guinea, most of Côte d'Ivoire, southern Ghana, Togo, Benin and Nigeria.
 In the humid zone, Ferralsols and Acrisols are the most frequent while Arenosols, Nitosols and Lixisols are less so.
 Ferralsols occur widely in Sierra Leone and Liberia.
 In addition to agroecological zones, the distribution of soils is a function of landscape and other factors such as parent material.
 The sequence of the main landscape components of inland valleys in West Africa are crests, upper, middle and lower slopes, valley fringes, colluvial foot slopes and, lastly, valley bottoms.
 The inventory area covered the following countries or parts of them: Benin, Burkina Faso, Côte d'Ivoire, the Gambia, Guinea Bissau, Guinea, Ghana, Liberia, Mali, Nigeria, Senegal, Sierra Leone, and Togo.
 They reported that soils of the uplands (crests and slopes) are mainly Ferralsols, Acrisols and Lixisols.
 The latter are the major soils in the northern and central parts of the inventory area (southern Senegal, Gambia, parts of Guinea Bissau, southern Mali, Burkina Faso, northern, central and eastern Ghana, Togo, Benin, and western, central and northern Nigeria).
 Other soils of the uplands are Nitosols in the coastal terraces and aggradational plains of western Gambia and southwestern Senegal, Arenosols, in the northern parts, and Vertisols in Togo, Benin, Mali, Burkina Faso, and Nigeria.
 Less frequent are Cambisols and Leptosols on strongly eroded valley side slopes.
 Soils of the Colluvial Footslopes and Valley fringes are Cambisols, Leptosols, Gleysols, Lixisols and Arenosols.